CSE 490R Course Review

 Motion Model

-• Kinematic model: map wheel speeds to robot velocities.
+• Kinematic model: maps wheel speeds to robot velocities.

-• Dynamic model: map wheel torques to robot accelerations.
+• Dynamic model: maps wheel torques to robot accelerations.

-Now we will derive the motion model for rear axel.
-Note that a rigid body undergoing rotation and translation can be viewed as pure rotation about a instant center of rotation:
+Now derive the motion model for the rear axle.
+Note that a rigid body undergoing both rotation and translation can be viewed as undergoing pure rotation about an instant center of rotation:

 Car Kinematic model